atsesiksun/SQL/README.md

 **6. Check whether the 2 databases have same default preference for all columns in all tables** - return the table name, column id, column name and has_default for all columns that don't have same default preference

 **7. Check whether the 2 databases have same indexes in all tables** - return the table name, index id, index type, and index type description for all tables that don't have same in

+## 10,000,000 GUID Rows
+This query used cross join to create 10,000,000 rows of Id and GUID.
+The rows are then inserted into a table.